CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## Person
 - An imaginary or real human being.
 See http://schema.org/Person

+## Organization
+- An organization such as a school, NGO, corporation, club, etc.  See http://schema.org/Organization

 ## Researcher
 - A subclass of Person who partook in an Event or has otherwise produced research data at some capacity.